 This extension allows you to manage device connections for Arm Cortex-M based microcontrollers, development boards and debug probes.

-The Arm Device Manager extension works in combination with the Arm CMSIS csolution (Identifier: arm.cmsis-csolution) and Arm Embedded Debugger (Identifier: arm.embedded-debug) extensions to flash csolution projects to a device and do debugging.
+The Arm Device Manager extension can work in combination with the Arm CMSIS csolution (Identifier: arm.cmsis-csolution) and Arm Embedded Debugger (Identifier: arm.embedded-debug) extensions to flash csolution projects to a device and undertake debugging.

 Click the Device Manager icon in the Activity Bar to open the extension.

 Connect your device to your computer over USB.